 - 2 calendar cards (for April and May)

 The notebooks are the winner for me, as I’ve just started a new job and needed to get something for general notes and to-do lists.
 The calendar cards are also very cute and I think I might incorporate them into my bullet journal somehow.

 What’s the verdict?

 So would I subscribe to this box really?
 My answer is; YES!
-I am biased as I have always loved stationary.
+I am biased as I have always loved stationery.
 And I do love Oh Deer’s collection and have bought a number of things from the products they stock in Urban Outfitters.
-But in all honesty, I think the stationary from Oh Deer is unique and handy if you work in an office.
+But in all honesty, I think the stationery from Oh Deer is unique and handy if you work in an office.
 And whilst a notebook in Paperchase can cost anywhere from £8 onwards, the additional cost to get the Papergang box is worth it!

 Still not convinced?
 Why not check out some of their previous boxes here?